Design For Digital #5 – From Train to Scooter

 As capabilities, resources, methods, tools, measurements and key performance indicators vary widely from ‘speed’ to the next, it makes sense to adopt an organization to manage them each on their own, but also as parts of a whole.

 Multi-speed IT acknowledges that the current business technology landscape is too varied to address through one, unified set of approaches and tools.
 One should probably not ask a builder of trains to create a fancy scooter.
-Or vice versa.
+Or vice versa, for that matter.